tarwn/lessthandot-hugo/blogs/content/posts/2013-03-13-wrap-inserts-in-a-transaction.md

   - transactions

 ---
-Sometimes you have to insert a bunch of data and you can&#8217;t use BCP or another bulk load method.
+Sometimes you have to insert a bunch of data and you can't use BCP or another bulk load method.
 When you do single row inserts, SQL Server wraps these inserts inside an implicit transaction.
 Did you know that if you use an explicit transaction that the inserts will be much faster?
 I touched upon this earlier in this post [MongoDB vs. SQL Server &#8211; INSERT comparison part deux][1] but since someone asked about this today, I decided to take another look with different run sizes as well

-Let&#8217;s take a look. first create the following table
+Let's take a look. first create the following table

 sql
 CREATE TABLE Sometest(id INT PRIMARY KEY, SomeCol VARCHAR(200), SomeDate DATETIME,SomeCol2 VARCHAR(200), SomeDate2 DATETIME,